Elizabeth Warren Reportedly Deleted Tweet Showing DNA Test Results

 Democratic presidential candidate Elizabeth Warren has reportedly deleted the tweet that announced the results of her DNA test.
-The Massachusetts Senator, who claimed to possess Native American heritage over the course of her career, was revealed in a study by Stanford University professor Carlos Bustamante to possess between 1/64 to 1/1024 Native American ancestry, FOX News reports.
+The Massachusetts Senator, who, over the course of her career, claimed to possess Native American heritage, was revealed in a study by Stanford University professor Carlos Bustamante to possess between 1/64 to 1/1024 Native American ancestry, FOX News reports.

 “My family (including Fox News-watchers) sat together and talked about what they think of @realDonaldTrump’s attacks on our heritage.
 And yes, a famous geneticist analyzed my DNA and concluded that it contains Native American ancestry,” Warren wrote in the now-deleted tweet, per The New York Post.